 “Woof.
 Woof.”
 The dog is clueless.

 Tuffy is a hit at Phi Psi.
 Trevor continues to talk to him.
-The dog totally understands and never talks back.
-He’s the perfect friend.
+The dog totally understands but never talks back.
+He is the perfect friend.
 With the Campus Crusade kicked off campus, the students in The Golden Shower need a place to meet.
-Trev convinces the seniors at Phi Psi that Golden Shower is not a bunch of crazy Jesus Freaks and to at least allow a trial period to meet at the frat on Sunday afternoons.
-Anyway, that is when the frat members are hung over and sleeping in.
+Trev convinces the seniors at Phi Psi that Golden Shower is not a bunch of crazy Jesus Freaks and to at least allow a trial period for them to meet at the frat on Sunday afternoons, when the frat members are hung over and sleeping in.
 After attending various church services, meeting at a frat is a relief from the moralizing and opprobrium of traditional churches.

 Driving back to Boston from Miami is a repeat of the 1975 False Gods tour of the South.
 Robby shows the way to the Daytona and Charlotte road houses.
 The Neighborhoods are out of their element.
 Southern bar crowds don’t warm up to kids playing punk in 1977.
 No one wants to hear about The Rat.
 Again, the bar takes are great and the band makes good money.
 As far as gaining new fans, it was more like surviving beat-downs at the end of their sets.
 Only the Charlotte roadhouse asks the band back for a second night, mainly because local fan Floyd alerts all the hillbillies to come out from their ‘hollers’ for the shows.
 Minehan cares less about popularity than getting the crowds excited.
 His worst beat-down comes in Charlotte when he approaches fans at the bar after finishing their set, looking for adulation from what he thinks is a great performance.
 He still sports a serious black-eye when they arrive back at Harvard in Cambridge.
 Carol is suitably sympathetic at the state of her beat-up boyfriend.
 Just not upset enough to let him spend the night on the third floor of the dorm.

 Minehan is officially granted admission to Harvard after scoring honor-roll grades during the fall semester.
-Missing three days of classes after Spring Break has him in Dean Epps’ office with official notice that he is on probation.
-He was better off as a sneak-in student.
-Waltham High mails him his diploma after he passes all his classes at Harvard.
+Missing three days of classes after Spring Break has him in Dean Epps’ office with an official warning that he will soon be on probation.
+He did better as a sneak-in student.
+Waltham High mails him his diploma since he passed all his classes at Harvard.

 The boys are given 24 hours to clean out their room.
-Jack was in shook.
+Jack is in shock.
 He has never been in trouble before.
 Mummy is on the warpath and on her way to collect her little boy.